ryansondergeld/WAL/README.md

 |1|0|1|
 |1|1|1|

-We can see that this table represents an OR gate.
-If we take A OR B we get the result.
-This means the person who doesn't have the second-to-last turn will want to use this truth table every time in order to try and win.
+We can see that this table represents an <a href="https://en.wikipedia.org/wiki/OR_gate">OR</A> gate.
+Since the player in this position always wants the 'W' we can use an OR statement to determine whether the player in this position will win or lose.

-### Predicting who will win

-In order to predict who will win at the end of a very large string, we can use the information about how each player can play above.
-Here is a summary of what we know:
-- If the string is even, 1P will pick second-to-last
-- If the string is odd, 2P will pick second-to-last
-- Whomever picks second-to-last will always AND the two choices
-- The other player will always OR the two choices

-Using this information, we can simulate and create a list of possible results.

-#### Showing all possibilities
+### Showing all possibilities
 For the folowing images, we will show what the string will look like if we take the left or right character off.
 To make the positions of the characters clear, we will substitute letters of the alphabet for each position.
 For example in the string 'WLL' would be represented as ABC.
+Even though each value can only be a 1 (W) or 0 (L) I want to make it clear where each position in the string ends as we make our decisions.

-In order to show all of the paths, we will move down a tree and remove the left character or the right character.
-Using the same three letter string 'ABC', if we remote the left character the remaining letters are 'BC'.
+In order to show all of the paths, we will move down a tree of values starting with the full string at the top and remove the left character or the right character as we move down the tree.
+Using the same three letter string 'ABC', if we remote the left character as removed the remaining letters are 'BC'.
 If we remove the right character the remaining letters are 'AB'.
-We can continue this process and create a tree of all possible paths using this size string:
+We can continue this process and create the following tree of all possible paths using this size string:

 ![tree-3a](https://github.com/user-attachments/assets/ec9b24c1-2e19-4b94-bfc7-4b35b14a9338)